-- (1) Non-independent directors were not entitled to option-based awards, share-based awards or other compensation from the Corporation.
-Donald K. Charter and Xinting (Tony) Wang resigned as directors of the Corporation effective November 8, 2017 and no EPSP Shares were designated for their accounts. - (2) Summarizes the aggregate value of those share-based awards that vested during the year ended December 31, 2017 that would have been realized if EPSP Shares had been sold on their vesting date during the year ended December 31, 2017.
-See Note 2 to the Director Compensation Table above for details regarding the share-based awards. - (3) Mr. Hochstein is not standing for re-election at the Meeting.
+(1) Non-independent directors were not entitled to option-based awards, share-based awards or other compensation from the Corporation.

+(2) Summarizes the aggregate value of those share-based awards that vested during the year ended December 31, 2018 that would have been realized if LTIP Shares had been sold on their vesting date during the year ended December 31, 2018.
+See Note 2 to the Director Compensation Table above for details regarding the share-based awards.

+(3) Mr. Embry is not standing for re-election at the Meeting.